Central Asia Silk Road Tour of Turkmenistan, Uzbekistan, Tajikistan

 ‘Silk Road’ – this evocative phrase paints a vivid picture of camel caravans laden with luxurious goods traversing the arid expanses along barely visible trails.
 These lands (modern-day Turkmenistan, Uzbekistan, and Tajikistan) are etched into the annals of history through the conquests of famous historical figures like Alexander the Great, Genghis Khan, and Tamerlane; they are the bedrock upon which empires were once forged.

 But the Silk Road was not only a strategically important trade route but a cultural superhighway.
-Along this path, merchants, missionaries, and warriors exchanged goods and spread the major religions of the era – Zoroastrianism, one of the world’s most ancient faiths, Buddhism, Christianity, Manicheaism, and Islam.
+Along this path, merchants, missionaries, and warriors exchanged goods and spread the major religions of the era – Zoroastrianism, one of the world’s most ancient faiths, Buddhism, Christianity, Manicheism, and Islam.

 Join Far Horizons for an enchanting Silk Road tour, journeying through Central Asian countries still shaped by a storied past stretching back millennia.
 As we navigate this historic route, you’ll visit the legendary cities of Samarkand, Bukhara, Khiva, Nisa, Merv, and Dushanbe, each a testament to the grandeur of bygone eras.